The Schroder 1905 Trust

 Since this trust operates without a public application process, success in receiving funding depends on:

 Focus on Priority Beneficiary Groups: The trust has particular interest in elderly people, people with disabilities, young people needing educational support (under 25, especially orphans), and those in poverty.
-Organizations serving these specific groups within the German community align most closely with stated objectives.
+Organisations serving these specific groups within the German community align most closely with stated objectives.

 Key Takeaways for Grant Writers

-• Strong financial position - With £13.26 million in assets and annual income of £547,457, the trust has substantial resources, though annual grant expenditure (£237,072 in 2024) suggests selective grant-making.
+• Strong financial position - With annual income of £547,457, the trust has resources for selective grant-making within its specialised focus area.

 • Part of wider Schroder philanthropy - Understanding the broader Schroder family charitable network (including the Schroder Charity Trust and Schroder Foundation) provides context for this trust's operation and values.